Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

-Primary soil properties such as organic carbon content, bulk density and coarse fragments can be further used as inputs for estimation of secondary soil properties which are typically not measured directly in the field and need to be derived from primary soil properties.
+Primary soil properties such as organic carbon content, bulk density and coarse fragments can be further used as inputs for estimation of secondary soil properties which are typically not measured directly in the field, or laboratory, and need to be derived from primary soil properties.
 For instance, consider estimation of the global carbon stock (in permille).
 This secondary soil property can be derived from a number of primary soil properties